In This Article

 CISOs must be proactive in developing and implementing file sharing, and collaboration policies that ensure sensitive files and data are safeguarded.
 A periodic review of all guest accounts and levels of access granted should be done to detect any loopholes.

-If you’d like to see how the Lepide Data Security Platform can help you detect and react to security threats within Microsoft 365, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you detect and react to security threats within Microsoft 365, schedule a demo with one of our engineers.

 Natasha Murphy